MicrosoftDocs/SupportArticles-docs/support/biztalk/maintain-troubleshoot-database.md

 If a failure occurs, use the **View History** option in SQL Server to view the error information, and then troubleshoot the failure accordingly.
 Remember that the `MessageBox_Message_ManageRefCountLog_BizTalkMsgBoxDb` SQL Server Agent job runs infinitely.
 Therefore, you should only be concerned if the job history reports that the job constantly fails and restarts.

-## Step 2: Use the MsgBoxViewer tool
+## Step 2: Use the BizTalk Health Monitor (BHM)/MsgBoxViewer tool

-Collect MsgBoxViewer data while you reproduce an issue.
+Collect BHM report while you reproduce an issue.

-The MsgBoxViewer tool is useful for troubleshooting because it provides an HTML report that has detailed information about table sizes and the row count.
+The BHM tool is useful for troubleshooting because it provides an HTML report that has detailed information about table sizes and the row count.
 The report can also help determine whether BizTalk Server is throttling.
-Additionally, the tool provides a snapshot of the BizTalk Server databases and the BizTalk Server configuration.
+Additionally, the tool provides a snapshot view of the BizTalk Server databases and the BizTalk Server configuration.

 For more information about throttling in BizTalk Server, see [How BizTalk Server Implements Host Throttling](/biztalk/core/how-biztalk-server-implements-host-throttling).

-When BizTalk Server is running slower than usual, run the MsgBoxViewer tool, and then review the generated HTML report for any problems.
+When BizTalk Server is running slower than usual, run the BHM tool, and then review the generated HTML report for any problems.
 The **Summary** section lists warnings in yellow and potential problems in red.

-Additionally, you can use the MsgBoxViewer tool output to determine which tables are the largest and have the most records.
+Additionally, you can use the BHM tool output to determine which tables are the largest and have the most records.
 The following table lists the BizTalk Server tables that typically grow the largest.
 You can use this data to determine where a potential problem may exist.

 |Table|Description|
 |---|---|